-HIMENVIRO has a significant amount of operating experience with large reverse gas type fabric filters for Cement Kiln and Ferro alloys Furnace lime kilns and metallurgical processes.
+Intensiv Filter Himenviro has a significant amount of operating experience with large reverse gas type fabric filters for Cement Kiln and Ferroalloys Furnace lime kilns and metallurgical processes.
 The Reverse Air Bag House (RABH) is a custom-built filter, designed for cleaning gases with typically high flow rates and high temperatures.

-The typical HIMENVIRO RABH is modular in construction, the modules being set in pairs, this construction and operation of the units not only offers control on velocity profiles, but also facilitates on-line maintenance.
-Each module can be isolated for inspection or maintenance by closing the inlet, outlet and reverse air damper, while other modules are in operation.
-The units – being custom built and voluminous – are dispatched knocked to structural and panels.
+The typical HIMENVIRO RABH is modular in construction, the modules being set in pairs, this construction and operation of the units not only offer control on velocity profiles but also facilitate on-line maintenance.
+Each module can be isolated for inspection or maintenance by closing the inlet, outlet, and reverse air damper, while other modules are in operation.
+The units – being custom built and voluminous – are dispatched knocked to structural panels.

 Reverse Air (R/A) Baghouses (aka Reverse Gas)

 In reverse-air baghouses, the bags are fastened onto a cell plate at the bottom of the baghouse and suspended from an adjustable hanger frame at the top.
 Dirty gas flow normally enters the baghouse and passes through the bag from the inside, and the dust collects on the inside of the bags.